NEW RF Personnel OnBoard System!

-If you plan on hiring someone on your grant, there are several steps which are required before an employee can be placed on payroll.
+If you plan to hire an employee on your grant, several steps are required before he or she can be placed on payroll.

 Personnel Vacancy Notice